 The story is dramatic but you find out at the end the characters are really children playing make-believe or that the main characters are actually animals, not people.

-A common fairy tale or other well-known tale is the basis of the story.
+A common fairy tale is the basis of the story.

-Links to the winning stories of the Fall, 2013 24-Hour Short Story Contest appear HERE.
+Links to the winning stories of the current contest appear HERE.

 Got questions about Print On Demand and Self-publishing?
 Ask Angela Hoy.

 Angela Hoy is the publisher of WritersWeekly.com, the author of 19 books, and the co-owner of BookLocker.com (one of the original POD publishers that still gets books to market in less than a month), PubPreppers.com (print and ebook design for authors who truly want to self-publish), and Abuzz Press (the publishing co-op that charges no setup fees).

 Angela has lived and traveled across the U.S. with her kids in an RV, settled in a river-side home in Bradenton, FL, and lived on a 52 ft Irwin sailboat.
 Angela now resides on a mountaintop in Northwest Georgia, where she plans to spend the rest of her days bird watching, gardening, hiking, and taking in all of the amazing sunrises.

 WritersWeekly.com - the free marketing ezine for writers, which features new paying markets and freelance job listings every Wednesday.